sbutakov/wallet/README.md

 The Wallet is the challenge by Coins.ph

 ## Description
-The service that provides methods for create and view accounts, sends payments between accounts
+The service that provides methods for create, view and sends payments between accounts

 ## Commands
 - Test: `go test ./...`